 This cemetery was built on Napoleon’s orders in 1804 and became one of the most prestigious in Paris when they moved the remains of Fontaine and Moliére in 1804.

-As you tour Pere Lachaise Cemetery, you can see one of the best collections of funeral sculptures in the world.
+As you tour Pere Lachaise Cemetery, you can see one of the world’s best collections of funeral sculptures.

 The tombs’ sculptures were associated with the prestige of the person who was to be buried there, so each family hired the best sculptors to make their grave or that of their loved one more spectacular than the previous ones.